 Purchasing a home is an opportunity to establish a foundation in a space of your own.
-Whether you are purchasing your first home, second home or cabin, relocating to a more space or cost-friendly option or more, buying a home is a huge investment that requires careful calculation and decision making.
+Whether you are purchasing your first home, second home or cabin or relocating to a more spacious or cost-friendly option, buying a home is a huge investment that requires careful calculation and decision making.

 Many people dream of owning a home—of being able to paint their own walls, cut their own grass and relax in a sanctuary that is their own.
-First-time home buyers made up 35% of all home buyers in 2017, with the largest group (66%) of first-time buyers being age 36 or younger.1
+First-time homebuyers made up 33% of all homebuyers in 2019, with the largest group (86%) of first-time buyers being age 28 or younger.1

 With all the perks of owning a home also come a few drawbacks, such as handling any required maintenance yourself, saving for a rather large down payment while also paying off other forms of debt, or taking on a mortgage that could potentially last quite a few years.
 How do you know if you are ready to buy?
 Discussing your current financial situation with your financial advisor can reveal what the best option is for you.
 If you see yourself moving out of the area in the near future or you have other financial goals that you need to prioritize first, renting may be the better option for now.